-I’ve come across a lot of scams over the years, and exposed a number of them on this site.
-Which is why I’m sceptical of anything that sounds too good to be true.
+I’ve come across a lot of scams over the years and exposed a number of them on this site.
+Which is why I’m skeptical of anything that sounds too good to be true.

 Today, I’m looking at sites that claim you can earn money reading the news…